 - Remote visits (e.g., by phone, Zoom, Webex, etc.), are still acceptable when appropriate.

-Research staff who are working from home should adhere to the Institutional Guidance and continue to work from home until September 8th, unless required to be onsite to directly support the conduct of research as specified above.
+- Research staff who are working from home should adhere to the current Institutional Guidance on Remote Work, unless required to be onsite to directly support the conduct of research as specified above.

 - Temporary Policy Update (v.
 6/8/2020)